enkidevs/curriculum/SQL/DDL/create-a-table.md

 ---
 ## Content

-A table can be created in sql using the following query:
+A table can be created in PostgresSQL using the following query:
 ```
 CREATE TABLE first_table(
   column1 datatype NOT NULL,